EXPLAINER: What's ahead for Biden's Supreme Court nominee

 Democrats have an unofficial goal of confirming Jackson by April 8, when the Senate is scheduled to leave Washington for a two-week spring recess.

-That may be aspirational, but Biden made the process easier by picking Jackson, who was already vetted by the Senate Judiciary Committee last year when Biden nominated her for her current job.
+That may be asking a lot, but Biden made the process easier by picking Jackson, who was already vetted by the Senate Judiciary Committee last year when Biden nominated her for her current job.
+Schumer said that once Judiciary votes on the nomination, the Senate will move immediately to confirm her.

 Several factors could still delay action.
 Democrats are waiting on the return of New Mexico Sen. Ben Ray Luján, who suffered a stroke several weeks ago and is expected back in the Senate next month.
-Without Luján, Democrats don’t have the necessary 50 votes in the Senate, and would have to depend on some Republican support to confirm Jackson.
+Without Luján, Democrats don’t have the necessary 50 votes in the Senate, and would have to depend on some Republican support.

-The Russian invasion of Ukraine could also complicate the timeline, as the US. response will also preoccupy the Senate and the White House in the weeks to come.
+The Russian invasion of Ukraine could also complicate the timeline, as the U.S. response will occupy the Senate and the White House in the weeks to come.
+Jackson herself referred to the conflict abroad, thanking Biden on Friday for “the care that you have taken in discharging your constitutional duty in service of our democracy with all that is going on in the world today.”

 HOW HAVE REPUBLICANS REACTED?

 Most Senate Republicans are expected to oppose the nomination, and their early statements were skeptical.
-Senate Republican Leader Mitch McConnell questioned Jackson’s productivity as an appeals court judge, while others asked about her record on crime or liberal credentials.
+Senate Republican Leader Mitch McConnell questioned Jackson’s productivity as an appeals court judge, others her record on crime and her political leanings.

 But because Jackson replacing Breyer would not shift the ideological balance of the court, and because Republicans confirmed three conservative justices under Trump, GOP senators may not spend a lot of political energy opposing her.
-As the midterm election approaches, Republicans want to keep the focus on issues like inflation and education that they believe are politically damaging to Democrats.
+As the midterm elections approach, Republicans want to keep the focus on issues like inflation and education that they believe are politically damaging to Democrats.

-But race looms as a potential flashpoint.
+Race looms as a potential flashpoint.
 Several GOP senators have said it was inappropriate for Biden to pledge during his presidential campaign that he would nominate a Black woman.
-Texas Sen. Ted Cruz said the move is discriminatory and an “insult” to Black women.
-Mississippi Sen. Roger Wicker said he views Biden’s promise as “affirmative action” for the Supreme Court.
+Texas Sen. Ted Cruz said that was discriminatory and an “insult” to Black women.
+Mississippi Sen. Roger Wicker said he viewed Biden’s promise as “affirmative action” for the Supreme Court.

 DO DEMOCRATS NEED REPUBLICAN VOTES?